-Sister Isabel Rabbon was born in Wailuku, Maui, Hawaii.
-She received a B.A. in Elementary Education from Marymount College in Kansas, and taught for two years before joining Maryknoll in 1956.
-After her first vows, Sister Isabel was assigned to teach at St. Anthony’s School in the south Bronx, NY.
 Her first overseas mission assignment was to Chile in 1963.
-After language study, Sister Isabel went to Buzeta on the outskirts of Santiago and to Talcahuano where she did Parish Pastoral Ministry until 1974.
+Sister Isabel went to Buzeta on the outskirts of Santiago and to Talcahuano where she did Parish Pastoral Ministry until 1974.

-Sister Isabel returned to the United States to be a member of the Admissions Team working on the West Coast for four years.
-In 1979, Sister Isabel returned to Hawaii and worked at Kaunakakai, Molokai as the Pastoral Associate for St. Sophia Parish for eleven years.
+In 1974, Sister Isabel was assigned to the United States to be a member of the Admissions Team working on the West Coast for four years.
+In 1979, she was assigned to Hawaii and worked at Kaunakakai, Molokai as the Pastoral Associate for St. Sophia Parish for eleven years.
 Moving to Lanai City, Lanai, Sister Isabel continued as a Pastoral Associate at the Sacred Hearts of Jesus and Mary Parish until 1995.
-Sister Isabel was once again requested to be a member of the Admissions Team at the Maryknoll Sisters Center from 1995 until 1999.
+Then she was assigned to return to the Maryknoll Sisters Center in NY to be a member of the Admissions Team from 1995 until 1999.

-Returning to Hawaii in 2000, Sister Isabel continued as a retiree doing volunteer ministries at St. Anthony of Padua Parish in Kailua.
-She also volunteered at the Kaneohe State Mental Hospital and helped the Protestant Chaplain in giving Scripture class to inmates, mostly men.
-Presently, Sister Isabel is a Coordinating team member of the “Returning Catholics Home” program to welcome inactive Catholics back to the faith community at St. Anthony of Padua church, Kailua.
+Assigned bact to Hawaii in 2000, Sister Isabel continued as a retiree doing volunteer ministries at St. Anthony of Padua Parish in Kailua.
+She also volunteered at the Kaneohe State Mental Hospital and helped the Protestant Chaplain in teaching Scripture to inmates, mostly men.
+Sister Isabel is also a Coordinating Team member of the “Returning Catholics Home” program to welcome inactive Catholics back to the faith community at St. Anthony of Padua church, Kailua.